By: Gene Walden, Senior Finance Editor August 27, 2019

 A Coverdell can be used to cover the following expenses for elementary and secondary students:

-- Special needs services for a special needs beneficiary
+- Special needs services for a beneficiary with special needs.

 - The purchase of computer technology, equipment, or Internet access and related services if used by the student and the student's family during any of the years the student is in elementary or secondary school.